Reliability analysis for non-deterministic limit-states using stochastic emulators: Introduction

-In contrast to deterministic models, \emph{stochastic simulators} yield different responses each time they are run with the same input parameters.
-This variability arises from additional sources of uncertainty that affects the computational model but are not explicitly included in the input parameters because it is either impossible or not desired.
-Common examples of stochastic simulators include epidemiological models, where disease transmission and recovery are treated as random events with specific probabilities \citep{Britton_2010,Binois2018,Zhu_2021_GLaM}.
-Another example is found in financial modeling, where stock prices are modeled using stochastic processes, such as the geometric Brownian motion, to capture market fluctuations and investor behavior \citep{Heston_1993,McNeil_2005,Zhu_2023_SPCE,Luethen_2023}.
-Aero-servo-elastic simulations, which are commonly used in wind turbine engineering, present significant latent stochasticity because they rely on stochastic turbulent wind fields \citep{Jonkman_2009_TurbSim}.
-Agent-based models \citep{Wilensky2015AgentBased} constitute another broad class of stochastic simulators widely adopted in engineering and applied sciences.
+In contrast to deterministic models, stochastic simulators yield different responses each time they are run with the same input parameters.
+This variability arises from a source of uncertainty that affects the computational model but cannot be explicitly represented in the input parameters because it is either impractical or undesirable to do so.
+Common examples of stochastic simulators include epidemiological models, where disease transmission and recovery are treated as random events with specific probabilities \cite{Britton_2010,Zhu_2021_GLaM}.
+Another example is found in financial modeling, where stock prices are modeled using stochastic processes, such as geometric Brownian motion, to capture market fluctuations and investor behavior \cite{Heston_1993,McNeil_2005,Zhu_2023_SPCE,Luethen_2023}.

-As a result of this implicit randomness, often referred to as \textit{latent variability} or \textit{noise}, stochastic simulators can produce both failed and non-failed outputs for different runs with the same set of input parameters.
-In this case, failure does not depend uniquely on the input parameter $\ve{x}$, but also on the realization of the latent variables of the model.
+As a result of this uncontrollable and inherent randomness, often referred to as \textit{latent variability} or \textit{noise}, stochastic simulators can produce both failed and non-failed outputs for different runs with the same input parameter.
+In this case, failure does not depend on the input parameter $\ve{x}$ alone but also on the realization of the stochasticity of the model.
+It is therefore important to account for this latent variability when solving Eq.~\eqref{eq_Pf_deterministic_definition}.